Showing Our Colors: Afro-German Women Speak Out: Father was Cameroonian, Our Mother, East Prussian, We are Mulattos

-This interview is with sisters Doris Reiprich (67) and Erika Ngambi ul Kio (70) as they talk about their experience being Afro-German in Germany both before and after World War II.
+This interview is with sisters Doris Reiprich (67) and Erika Ngambi ul Kio (70), the daughters of Mandenga Diek, as they talk about their experience being Afro-German in Germany both before and after World War II.
 Their parents were married in 1914 and even though the other children would sometimes call them "Negroes" it was not in a way that bothered them and they felt fairly happy in childhood.
 However, the girls were excluded from certain activities such as the Gymnastic League, and later struggled to find jobs, since employers only hired whites.

 During the war the women faced mounting discrimination.
 Erika survived with her husband, who was able to find roles as an actor in colonial films about Germany.
 Doris, however, stayed at home in Danzig.
 In one incident she talks about nearly being sterilized, because of a Nazi forced sterilization program of all colored people in that area; however, she is let go by a sympathetic clinic worker.
 Later Doris watched as other colored people are taken to concentration camps, and she is even picked up by "watchdogs", soldier who picked up anyone suspicious-looking, and made to do forced labor for several days before escaping home during a bomb scare.

 After the war, Doris and her mother are in Poland and struggle to leave.
 In one section Doris states: "After the war we wanted to get out of Poland and go back to Germany.
 The Russians offered us free passage to Africa."
 Now both sisters still live in Germany and feel happy.
 Doris states, "After the Nazi period the hostilities toward us quickly tapered off.
 I can't forget everything from that time, but I'm no longer miserable either."

 The most interesting theme of this interview is that even after all that both sisters had faced while in wartime Germany, they both absolutely identified as German.
 It can be said this was the reason that the German government tried so desperately to suppress, kill, and sterilize those of color.
 In Germany to be German was to be of the Aryan race, to be a hundred percent white German blood.
 It was assumed anyone of color was immediately of somewhere else.
 However, neither Doris nor Erika had another home or felt relation to Africa, so always have felt completely German.